 Reykjavík is easy to reach.
-Major airlines such as Icelandair, Air Canada, Delta, United Airlines, and British Airways all fly to Reykjavík–Keflavík Airport, the international airport (IATA code KEF).
+Major airlines such as Icelandair, Air Canada, Delta, United Airlines, and British Airways fly to Reykjavík–Keflavík Airport, the international airport (IATA code KEF).
 Flight time is just 3 hours from London or under 6 hours from New York.

-Check out our useful tips and information about what to look out for when booking your flights.
+Check out our helpful tips and information about what to look out for when booking your flights.
 And remember to speak to the cruise line and ask for a package price to include flights, hotels, and a cruise.

 Keflavík International Airport